MathewStylianidis/Datasets/README.md

 * **Japanese Female Facial Expression (JAFFE)**: The database contains 213 images of 7 facial expressions (6 basic facial expressions + 1 neutral) posed by 10 Japanese female models.
 Each image has been rated on 6 emotion adjectives by 60 Japanese subjects. [[Link]](https://zenodo.org/record/3451524#.Xcl3T-hKiUk)

+### Human action videos

+* **Kinetics-700**: A dataset of URL links to approximately 650,000 video clips that covers 700 human action classes, including human-object interactions such as playing instruments, as well as human-human interactions such as shaking hands and hugging.
+Each action class has at least 600 video clips.
+Each clip is human annotated with a single action class and lasts around 10s. [[Link]](https://deepmind.com/research/open-source/kinetics)

 <br/><br/>
 <br/><br/>